VID Extension Kit - Lists

 - The original data is fed to the list

 - The data is passed through the filter function.
-If none is specified, all rows pass through and an index is generated for the rows that are allowed to pass through.
+If no filter is specified, all rows pass through and an index is generated for the rows that are allowed to pass through.

-- Then the indexes of those filtered data passes through the sorting function and the indexes are sorted appropriately to the currently set column for sorting and the direction of sorting.
+- The indexes of the filtered data passes through the sorting function and the indexes are sorted appropriately to the currently set column for sorting and the direction of sorting.

-- Then, the sorted indexes are used to generate the order of output of the data in the original input.
+- The sorted indexes are used to generate the order of output of the data in the original input.

-- And finally during this operation, the render function is called to make any modifications necessary to the cell, before it's displayed.
+- The render function is called to make any modifications necessary to the cell, before it's displayed.

-- Finally the face is shown and all cells are displayed.
+- The face is shown and all cells are displayed from the ordered output.